quodlibet/senf/docs/index.rst

 |

 **Senf** introduces a new platform native string type called `fsnative`.
-It adds functions to convert text, data and paths to and from that new type and helper functions to integrate it nicely with the Python stdlib. `fsnative` is just an alias for a builtin type depending on the Python version and platform.
+It adds functions to convert text, bytes and paths to and from that new type and helper functions to integrate it nicely with the Python stdlib.

 **Senf** supports Python 2.7, 3.3+, works with PyPy, works on Linux, Windows, macOS, is MIT licensed, and only depends on the stdlib.
 It does not monkey